na-na-hi/renget/archive/ate-incarnation-status.md

 >Supernatural Speed (4):
 You can infuse divinity into your body, causing you to move faster.
 This does not slow down your perception of time, but does heighten your reflexes and instincts.
 Using the skill for prolonged periods of high capacity can lead to muscle soreness.
 Max Usage: 10 divinity per minute.
 It is possible to activate this skill on reflex.
 Slows your perception of time by one third of the factor that speed is increased.

->Guerilla Tactics (1):
+>Guerilla Tactics (5):
 Hides the presence of yourself and designated allies.
+Additionally, obscures the information that can be gleaned about you or your <Myths>.
 Consumes influence proportional to the number of targets.
+Also shields you from the passive effects of authorities at lower levels by incarnations who are not aware of your presence.
 Can fail against higher level authorities.
-Does not negate the effects of items.
+Negates the information gathering effects of shop items available below level 5, as well as similar effects provided by divine relics below uncommon grade.

 >Specter's Wail (1):
 Releases an ear splitting scream.
 Causes inner ear damage at close ranges and inspires despair at long ones.